meteor/meteor/content/routing.md

 </template>
 ```

-*Snippet 5.1.3: A version of 5.1.2 that uses a reusable blog post component to do formatting, and only displays the parts that are page-specific itself*
+*Snippet: A version of 5.1.2 that uses a reusable blog post component to do formatting, and only displays the parts that are page-specific itself*

 In this case, the function of the `page-blog-post` component is just to get the correct data using the URL parameter, and to display page-specific UI such as sharing buttons.
 The important part of rendering the blog post content itself is delegated to a reusable component that can be included on many different pages, independently of the URL logic and post data retrieval.